-Let a Birmingham car accident lawyer help you get the compensation you may deserve from the driver who caused the collision.
+Let a Birmingham exceeding posted speed limits accident attorney help you get the compensation you may deserve from the driver who caused the collision.
 Your medical bills, property damage, and lost income might be eligible for financial compensation by the at-fault driver and his insurer.
-Call the Morris Bart law firm at (205) 380-4158 to speak to a lawyer near you about your financial coverage options.

 Ignoring Speed Limits Costs Lives

 Speeding is the sixth leading cause of car accident fatalities.
-If you or a family member were the injured victims of a speeding driver, you may have the basis of an insurance claim or lawsuit for financial compensation.
-If a family member was killed by a speeding driver, you may have the basis of a wrongful death lawsuit.
-Contact a Birmingham exceeding posted speed limits lawyer when you call the Morris Bart law office at (205) 380-4158.
+If you or a family member were the injured victim of a speeding driver, you may have the basis of an insurance claim or lawsuit for financial compensation.

 - Interstates (70)